SnaBe/node-steam-market-fetcher/README.md

 })();
 ```

-There are some more examples available in the [test](https://github.com/SnaBe/node-steam-market-fetcher/tree/master/test) directory.
+Some more examples are available in the [test](https://github.com/SnaBe/node-steam-market-fetcher/tree/master/test) directory.

 ## Documentation